MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/intro/compliance.md

 ## Shared responsibility

-Compliance in cloud services is a shared responsibility between cloud service providers and their customers.
+Compliance for cloud services is a shared responsibility between cloud service providers and their customers.
 For more, see [Shared Responsibilities for Cloud Computing](https://gallery.technet.microsoft.com/Shared-Responsibilities-81d0ff91) in the TechNet Gallery.